(This is me with my lil sis while traveling in Bali on March 2023. That photobomber somewhere in the photo is my brother-in-law.)

 Hi, I’m Prime Sarmiento, a Filipina journalist based in Hong Kong.
 This blog used to be known as The Gypsy Gals as it chronicled the many travels that my sister and I used to do (either together or on our own).
-But life happened so in 2022, after receiving guidance from the higher spiritual realm, I decided to revamp and relaunch this site as as sort of a memoir of my spiritual journey.
-It will also serve as my personal project as I just signed for an online memoir writing class.
+But life happened so in 2022, after receiving guidance from the higher spiritual realm, I decided to revamp and relaunch this site as a sort of memoir – chronicling anything and everything – from living in HK to my spiritual journey to my (planned) career pivot and of course my travels! .

 I’ve been blogging on and off since 2005.
 I set up my first blog in 2005, shortly after I quit my job in Singapore as a commodities reporter.
 While I loved the journalism profession, I wasn’t too keen on the idea of reporting on the rubber prices in the Tokyo Commodity Exchange for the rest of my life.
 I ended working as a commodities reporter because I needed the money.